bjkeller/colibri-java/docs/index.md

 # Colibri-java

+Colibri-Java is an implementation of Formal Concept Analysis in Java originally written by Daniel Goetzman and Christian Lindig.
+The project was stored as a repository at Google Code, which was later [exported to GitHub](https://github.com/cunkart/colibri-java).
+This particular repository is an updated fork of that exported copy.

+Formal concept analysis is an algebraic theory for binary relation, which can be represented as cross tables.
+It identifies all maximal rectangles in such a table; these rectangles from a hierarchy, the so-called concept lattice.
+The concept lattice gives insight into the original cross table.

+The implementation of formal concept analysis is designed as a library but includes a small demo application that computes the concept lattice for a relation read from a file.

 The purpose of this document is to provide a short introduction about how to use the library.
 More information about the individual methods can be found in the comments included in the source files.

-You can download the source code from this subversion repository anonymously:
+## Getting Started

+Start by cloning this repository

 ```shell
 git clone https://github.com/bjkeller/colibri-java.git